opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 Use the `from` and `size` parameters to return results to your users one page at time.

-The `from` parameter indicates the document number that you want to start showing the results from.
+The `from` parameter is the document number that you want to start showing the results from.
 The `size` parameter refers to the number of results that you want to show.
 Together, they let you return a subset of the search results.

 For example, if the value of `size` is 10 and the value of `from` is 0, you see the first 10 results.
 If you change the value of `from` to 10, you see the next 10 results (because the results are zero-indexed).
 So, if you want to see results starting from result 11, `from` must be 10.